 Are there ways to avoid or reduce my distribution requirements?

-There are strategies you can leverage, but consult your Ameriprise financial advisor or a tax professional on whether it’s appropriate for your unique situation:
+There are strategies you can leverage, but consult your Ameriprise financial advisor or a tax professional on whether they are appropriate for your unique situation:

-1. Consider strategic withdrawals from pretax accounts: Though you are not required to take distributions until your RMD beginning date, if you are taking income from your assets, you can consider taking distributions from your pretax accounts as soon as you are able to, at age 59½ for most people unless a specific exception applies.
-This strategy would allow you to spread out your taxable income over time, reducing a large jump in taxable income when you start taking RMDs.
-This not only can impact your overall tax bracket, but also how much you pay for healthcare coverage in retirement.
-Before doing so, discuss with your financial advisor and tax advisor how much to take out each year and how those distributions impact your taxes and healthcare costs today and in the future.
+1. Consider strategic withdrawals from pretax accounts: Though you are not required to take distributions until your RMD birthday, if you are taking income from your assets, you can consider taking distributions from your pretax accounts as soon as you are able to, at age 59½ for most people unless a specific exception applies.
+This strategy allows you to spread out your taxable income over time, reducing a large jump in taxable income when you start taking RMDs.
+This can impact your overall tax bracket and how much you pay for Medicare.

-2. Consider a Roth conversion: Traditional IRAs and 401(k)s are subject to RMDs, so you may want to convert some assets to a Roth IRA or Roth 401(k) to avoid distribution requirements for future years.
-Conversions of pretax assets to a Roth are taxable so before doing so, be sure to consider all the relevant issues.
+2. Consider a Roth conversion: Traditional IRAs and 401(k) plans are subject to RMDs, so you may want to convert some assets to a Roth IRA or Roth 401(k) to avoid distribution requirements for future years.
+Conversions of pretax assets to a Roth IRA are taxable, so before doing so, be sure to consider all the relevant issues.
 Note that RMD amounts are not eligible for conversion.

 4. If you’re working: If you are still working when you reach your RMD age and you are not a 5% or greater owner of the business, you may be able to postpone your RMD from the employer-sponsored retirement account with the employer you currently work for until you retire.
 This exception does not apply to IRAs, including SEP and SIMPLE IRAs.